 When cut, the pale wood turns a deep orange, giving the impression of bleeding.
 As such, many people feared alder trees and the Irish thought it was unlucky to pass one on a journey.

 Alder wood is said to protect the heart and chest.
-Talismans worn about the neck are excellent for this.

-When used in Fairy Magic it is believed that alder is the secret doorway used by the fairy folk to pass from one realm to another.
+When used in fairy magic, it is believed that alder is the secret doorway used by the fairy folk to pass from one realm to another.

 Alder wood makes a good wand for wind and weather magic.
 For the purpose of wind magic, sticks are only gathered from ‘wind-blown’ branches.